Uncle Remus Said

 More, more, more.

-Only verses 1, 2, and 6 were performed in the actual movie.
-The introduction, as well as verses 3, 4, and 5 and the coda, only appear in the sheet music version:
+Note: Only verses 1, 2, and 6 were performed in the movie.
+However, there was also an introduction, verses 3, 4, 5 and the coda, which appeared in the sheet music version and were performed by other popular artists in 1946-1947:

 Introduction: